the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Ensure the venue country is displayed in the list view when venues are created through the block editor interface.
+[TEC-4731]

 = [6.0.11] TBD =

 * Fix - Prevent event save processing from being interrupted in cases of partial WPML activation where a language code is missing.
 [ECP-1442]